Boudh district: History

-In the meantime Orissa was occupied by the Muslims.
-Details of the relationship between the rulers of Boudh and the Muslim subedars in Cuttack is not known.
-However Boudh maintained a friendly relation with the emperors of India both during Maratha rule and Mughal/other Muslim rulers.
+In the meantime, Orissa was occupied by the Muslims.
+Details regarding the relationship between the rulers of Boudh and the Muslim subedars in Cuttack is not known.
+However, Boudh maintained friendly relations with the emperors of India during both Maratha rule and Mughal or other Muslim rulers.
 Raja Pratap Dev of Boudh rendered assistance to Mughal troops who were passing through Boudh to Puri.
-Due to this assistance the title "Swasti Sri Derlakhya Dhumbadhipati Jharkhund Mandaleswar" was conferred upon him.
-This title was used by the rulers of Boudh till the time of Raja Banamali Deb.
+Due to this assistance, he was conferred the title "Swasti Sri Derlakhya Dhumbadhipati Jharkhund Mandaleswar".
+This title continued to be used by the rulers of Boudh till the time of Raja Banamali Deb.